 Shampoo Bar: Summer Sunshine

-A natural shampoo infused with a warm and refreshing citrus floral scent and enriched with moisturizing coconut milk and wheat germ oil for extra bounce, body and shine.
+A natural shampoo infused with a warm and refreshing citrus floral scent and enriched with moisturizing wheat germ and babassu oils for extra bounce, body and shine.
 Nourishing coconut milk soothes dry scalps and has anti-frizz properties that help with manageability.

 - Out Of Stock